-Read all Labels and the Owner's Manual Completely Before Attempting to Operate this Equipment.
-This control product is to be used only in accordance with the directions on this label.
+Read all Labels and the Installation and Operation Manual Completely Before Attempting to Operate this Equipment.
+This pest control product is to be used only in accordance with the directions on the label.

-It is an offense under the Pest Control Products Act to use a control product under unsafe conditions.
+It is an offence under the Pest Control Products Act to use this product in a way that is inconsistent with the directions on the label.